programmerrakibul/emergency-hotline/README.md

-# Assigment - 05 QnA
+# Assingment - 05 QnA

 ## 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?